pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     A._fill_value().expand(A.values().shape[1:])
     ```

-    Storing the specified fill value instead of the fill value of the
+    Using the specified fill value instead of the fill value of the
-    hybrid tensor has several advantages:
+    hybrid tensor as a the internal fill value property, has several
+    advantages:

     - the specified fill value may have a smaller size than the fill
-      value of the hybrid tensor,
+      value of the hybrid tensor, hence, the memory footprint of a
+      sparse tensor will be slightly smaller,
-    - optimal evaluation of element-wise functions, see point 8 below,
+    - evaluation of a element-wise function on sparse tensors will be
+      optimal, see point 8 below,
-    - and most importantly, optimal detection of zero fill value, see
+    - and most importantly, the detection of zero fill value of a
-      point 10 below.
+      hybrid tensor will be optimal, see point 10 below.

 7. The fill value of a sparse tensor can be changed in place.

     For instance:

     ```python
-    A._fill_value().fill_(1.2)
+    A.fill_value().fill_(1.2)
     ```

     resets the fill value of a sparse tensor `A` to be `1.2`.
+Note
+    that one can use both `fill_value()` or `_fill_value()` outputs
+    for resetting the fill value of the given tensor.

-8. If `A` is a sparse tensor and `f` is any calculus function that is
+8. If `A` is a (coalesced) sparse tensor and `f` is any calculus
-    applied to a tensor element-wise, then:
+    function that is applied to a tensor element-wise, then:

     ```python
     f(A) == torch.sparse_coo_tensor(A.indices(), f(A.values()), fill_value=f(A._fill_value()))
     ```

-    Note that if `A` would be using COO storage format then this
-    relation holds only if `A` is coalesced (`A.values()` would throw
-    an exception otherwise).

     From this relation follows an identity: